brisberg/Kalico/README.md

 # Kalico
-Space faring and trading game building React and NodeExpress
+Space faring and trading game built using React and NodeExpress